Louise Gavan Duffy: Scoil Bhríde

 In 1917 Duffy co-founded and ran Scoil Bhríde, as a secondary school (at that time) for girls in Dublin through the medium of Gaelic.
 It is still in operation as a primary school.
 Her co-founder was Annie McHugh who later married Ernest Blythe.
 The end of the Rising led to the Irish War of Independence.
 It was fought from 1919 to 1921.
 During this time, Duffy was mostly focused on the school.
 However, it was raided by the military and Duffy later admitted it was in fact used for rebel meetings and to safeguard documents.
 In October 1920, the Irish leader Michael Collins met Archbishop Patrick Clune there in secret.
+In an effort to support the nationwide boycott of the police - the Royal Irish Constabulary (RIC), in 1920 Duffy had a leaflet sent to all branches of Cumann na mBan which stated (in part) that the RIC were the "eyes and ears of the enemy.
+Let those eyes and ears know no friendship...".

 The war ended with the Anglo-Irish Treaty in 1921.
 The result was the Irish Civil War which lasted until 1923.
 Duffy was a supporter of the Treaty, which her brother had signed, and as such she left Cumann na mBan and joined Cumann na Saoirse which she was instrumental in founding as an Irish republican women's organisation which supported the Pro-Treaty side.

 Once the civil war was over, Duffy left the political arena and returned to education.
 She especially needed to focus on funding in the early years of the school.
 She worked with UCD's Department of Education from 1926, once Scoil Bhríde was recognised as a teacher training school.
 She published educational documents like School Studies in The Appreciation of Art with Elizabeth Aughney and published by UCD in 1932.

 Until her retirement, she also lectured on the teaching of French.
 She retired as principal in 1944.

 Once retired, she gave much of her time to the Legion of Mary and to an association which worked with French au pairs in Dublin.
 In 1948 she was awarded an honorary Doctorate of Laws by the National University of Ireland.